 Music Web and another on the

-Church of the Eternal Source site (currently unavailable).
+Church of the Eternal Source site, now again available.

 Well before the Revolt, the Music Group was forming as a distinct entity.
 I have found an invitation to a Bach Birthday Event dated 21 March 1964.
 This was printed by members who were letter press printing enthusiasts.
 It is notable that the address for this event is not one of the regular CD meeting places.
 Clearly there was unrest well before the Revolt.
 The Bach's Birthday tradition has carried forward to the present, but is getting a little stale because everybody is over-doing Bach these days.

 After the revolt, emphasis shifted yet farther from science fiction, particularly to musical and seasonal events.
 St Cecilia's day became a major event, and the Solstices and Equinoxes were celebrated with pseudo-Egyptian events.
 Only a few months after the revolt, members interested in letterpress printing turned out an invitation brochure for Saint Cecilia's Day.
 Printed on very fancy paper it was far beyond what most small organizations could do in those days.
 The Saint Cecilia's Day celebration of the music of Henry Purcell continues to this day every November.

 The seasonal events, held four times a year, became quite elaborate.
 We have a photo taken at a Solstice Event.
 More photos will be published as they surface.
 These were generally organized and presided over by Jon Lackey.
 The march from Alan Hovhaness' Saint Vartan Symphony became the standard ceremonial march for these events.
 For Jon, a hard core atheist, these events were strictly theatrical without religious connotations.